kurokobo/awx-on-k3s/backup/ansible/README.md

 This is the way to make the backup of the AWX itself where the Job Template for the backup is configured.

-In this case, the PostgreSQL will be dumped while the job is running, so complete logs of the job itself is not part of the backup.
-Therefore, after restoration, **the last backup job will be shown as failed** since the AWX can't determine the result of the job, but this can be safely ignored.
+In this case, the PostgreSQL db will be dumped while the job is running, so complete logs of the job itself is not a part of the backup.
+Therefore, after restoration, **the last backup job will be shown as failed** the AWX can't determine the result of the job, but this can be safely ignored.

-1. Add new Container Group to make the API token usable inside the EE.
+1. Add a new Container Group to make the API token usable inside the EE.
-   - Enable `Customize pod specification` and put following YAML string. `serviceAccountName` and `automountServiceAccountToken` are important to make the API token usable inside the EE.
+   - Enable `Customize pod specification` and put the following YAML string. `serviceAccountName` and `automountServiceAccountToken` are important to make the API token usable inside the EE.

      ```yaml
      apiVersion: v1